adsimpson93/movies/README.md

 * This should run without any problem for most or all versions of Python 3
 * I ran this with Python 3.7.3
 * No libraries that do not come standard with 3.7.3 were used
-* To run the different calculations/get the results just type (actor/director pair takes a few seconds): python calculations.py
+* To run the program/get the results just type (actor/director pair takes a few seconds): python calculations.py
 * To run the unit tests just type: python test.py

 # Note About Shortcuts Taken